-Step 11: Drafting a Methods Section
+Step 9: Drafting a Methods Section

 - Introduction

-- o In general, what methods and instruments am I using for this study?
+- In general, what methods and instruments am I using for this study?

 - How and why are those choices appropriate for the study?

 - IRB/IACUC/Instruments

-- What permissions did I get?
+- O What permissions did I get?

-- o How, if at all, did those permissions impact my participant selection?
+- O How, if at all, did those permissions impact my participant selection?

 - Participants

-- Who was included in the study?
+- O Who was included in the study?

-- How were they recruited?
+- O How were they recruited?

-- Who was excluded & why?
+- O Who was excluded & why?

-- Data collection
+- Evidence collection

-- What was the context/setting for data collection? (online, in-person interviews at a college, phone interviews from the convenience of the participants' homes, etc.)
+- What was the context/setting for data/evidence collection? (online, in-person interviews at a college, phone interviews from the convenience of the participants' homes, etc.)

 - If there were variations, why?

-- What methods of data collection did I use?
+- O What methods of evidence collection did I use?

-- Why did I choose to collect data in this way?
-What makes this appropriate for the study? - What theory/other studies guide my data collection? - Data analysis - How did I analyze the data I collected? - Consider frameworks - Consider quantitative v. qualitative analytic methods - What theory/other studies guide my analysis? - What was my role as the researcher? - Is there any bias? - How did I remain objective/choose to participate? - What are the limitations of the methodology?
+- Why did I choose to collect evidence in this way?
+What makes this appropriate for the study?

+- What theory/other studies guide my evidence collection? - Analysis - How did I analyze the data/evidence I collected? - Consider frameworks - Consider quantitative v. qualitative analytic methods - O What theory/other studies guide my analysis? - What was my role as the researcher? - o Is there any bias? - O How did I remain objective/choose to participate? - What are the limitations of the methodology?

-Step 12: Analyzing your Data and Drafting Results and Discussion.
+Step 10: Analyzing your Evidence for Drafting Results and Discussion.

 In biological anthropology and archaeology, these are separate sections.
 In cultural anthropology, these are often combined.
 Check with your advisor regarding their discipline-specific guidelines.
-Also see chapter 15 in The Craft of Research to begin thinking about how to visually represent your data.
+Also see chapter 15 in The Craft of Research to begin thinking about how to visually represent your data/evidence.

-- Introduction - If you have quantitative data, what do your raw results point to? - o Figures/charts help readers understand what you have found - Remember to explain the figures/charts & why that information is important to the study.
-Look at figures in the Style Guide of a journal that publishes work similar to yours (you capstone advisor can help you identify an appropriate journal). - What, specifically, do your results mean?
+- Introduction - If you have quantitative data, what do your raw results point to? - Figures/charts help readers understand what you have found - Remember to explain the figures/charts & why that information is important to the study.
+Look at figures in the Style Guide of a journal that publishes work similar to yours (your capstone advisor can help you identify an appropriate journal). - What, specifically, do your results mean?
 How can they be interpreted? - What are my takeaways from this study?
-How do my results answer my research questions and/or address my hypotheses? - Get to the 'so what' why is each takeaway significant to the study and to the field? - What are the implications of this study on a larger scale?
+How do my results answer my research questions and/or address my hypotheses? - O Get to the 'so what' why is each takeaway significant to the study and to the field? - What are the implications of this study on a larger scale?